Purdue-ECE-32300/lab_book/source/lab_10.md

 :class: note

-The purpose of this experiment is to establish the fundamental electrical parameters of the permanent-magnet ac motor studied last week.
+The purpose of this experiment is to establish the fundamental electrical parameters of the permanent-magnet AC motor studied last week.

 ```

 ## Prelab

-The electromechanical equations of a 3-phase $P$-pole permanent-magnet ac
+The electromechanical equations of a 3-phase $P$-pole permanent-magnet AC
 machine can be expressed in the form